Please click on the link above to see a copy of our Handbook.

-The International School offers the finest educational experience to all of its students, one which is unsurpassed in preparing them intellectually, socially, creatively, physically, and emotionally, so that they are inspired to become lifelong learners and realize their dreams in the world at large.[/vc_column_text]
+The International School offers the finest educational experience to all its students, one which is unsurpassed in preparing students intellectually, socially, creatively, physically, and emotionally so they are inspired to become lifelong learners and realize their dreams in the world at large.

-The International School provides a critical understanding of globalization in its political, economic, social, cultural, technological and environmental dimensions.
+Globalization: The International School provides a critical understanding of globalization in its political, economic, social, cultural, technological and environmental dimensions.
 Students comprehend the increasing interconnectedness and interdependency of the different regions and peoples of the world.

-The International School provides a challenging and integrated 6-12 education that is widely recognized.
+Curriculum: The International School provides a challenging and integrated 6-12 education that is widely recognized.
 The staff takes a leading role in curriculum development and engages in significant interdepartmental and intra-district collaboration.
 The school leads the way in promoting student academic achievement, scholarly research and service learning.
 Students demonstrate the values of self-reliance, integrity and responsibility.

 The idea of community, which was developed at the birth of our school, is to regularly bring together groups of students so that they have time during the schedule to break from the normal classroom environment and expand their learning.
 Community may be based on leadership, academics, or similar interests.
 It also gives students the opportunity to go out into the community and possibly give something back, meet with fellow classmates, and discuss school and other issues.
 In the beginning, the goal was to keep the same kids together for seven years, but the need to combine those existing communities into several new communities has arisen.
 The familiar faces may change, but the ideas and productivity of community continues.

 To graduate from IS, each student must complete at least 40 hours of community service between the summer before ninth grade and June of the Senior year.
 Community service is entered into the Naviance system.
 Please see your Counselor or the Counseling Secretary for more information.
 See Community Service for more information.